KennthShang/PhaVIP/README.md

 <img src='phavip.png'>

+This folder will be no longer maintained.
+The program has been updated and moved to PhaBOX [https://github.com/KennthShang/PhaBOX], which is more user-friendly and provides more detailed annotations.
+Hope you will enjoy it

 PhaVIP is a python library for phage protein annotation.
 It has two functions.
 First, it can classify a protein into either phage virion protein (PVPs) or non-PVPs (binary classification task).
 Second, it can assign a more detailed annotation for predicted PVPs, such as major capsid, major tail, and portal (multi-class classification task).